MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/best-practices-large-groups.md

 Manage large teams in Microsoft Teams - best practices
 ======================================================

-Microsoft Teams is equally effective at facilitating communications between small groups with dozens of members and large groups with thousands of members Review [Limits and specifications for Microsoft Teams](limits-specifications-teams.md) for updates on team sizes.
+Microsoft Teams is equally effective at facilitating communications between small groups with dozens of members and large groups with thousands of members.
+Review [Limits and specifications for Microsoft Teams](limits-specifications-teams.md) for updates on team sizes.

 ## Create teams from existing groups